Frequently Asked Questions

-3. Pick Up Is Easy: We’ll see you during the time slot you pick at check out.
-Just pull into our free parking lot on McKinley Street and 1st Street.
-Send us a text to 602-625-6736.
+3. Pick Up Is Easy: Just pull into our free parking lot on McKinley Street and 1st Street.
+We encourage you to text us ahead of time to let us know when you’ll be picking up.
+Send us a text at 602-625-6736 once you arrive.
 One of our staff will bring your groceries to your car.
-Orders not picked up by 3:30pm will be donated and no refunds can be given.
+Orders not picked up by 4pm will be donated and no refunds can be given.

 Have more questions?
 Read our Online Orders FAQs

 DPFM accepts applications from local businesses throughout the year.
 The market is currently only accepting food vendors.
 However, we encourage all vendors to apply online here.
 Applications are reviewed on a seasonal basis, we ask for your patience.